A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: Non-Reciprocal Quarrelling

-Like the reciprocal version, an asymmetric non-recripocal strong {\sc yes}-quarrel is nevertheless disposed to induce non-monotonicity over quarrellers, as illustrated again by dictator-rule voting with three voters in $\mathcal{G}$, which yields the same results as the reciprocal version.
-Such a quarrel is therefore not fit to be basis for a reasonable quarrel postulate.
+\begin{theorem} An asymmetric non-reciprocal strong {\sc yes}-quarrel $\mathcal{Q}$ is disposed to induce non-monotonicity over quarrellers. \end{theorem} Such a quarrel is therefore not fit to be basis for a reasonable (standard) quarrel postulate.

 Finally, consider non-reciprocal cataclysmic quarrels.
 Again here there is a difference between a non-reciprocal cataclysmic quarrel and a reciprocal one.
-Unlike all the other players whose votes agree with $i$'s, the non-quarrelling player $j$ is unaffected by $i$'s cataclysmic quarrel with it: as long as $j$ is a dictator in the original game $\mathcal{G}$, i.e., $\{j\} \in \mathcal{W}$ and $[n] \setminus \{j\} \notin \mathcal{W}$, then it can continue to dictate the outcome no matter how cataclysmically $i$ wages war in $j$'s presence.
+Unlike all the other players whose votes agree with $i$'s, the non-quarrelling player $j$ is unaffected by $i$'s cataclysmic quarrel with it: if $j$ is a dictator in the original game $\mathcal{G}$, i.e., $\{j\} \in \mathcal{W}$ and $N \setminus \{j\} \notin \mathcal{W}$, then it can continue to dictate the outcome no matter how cataclysmically $i$ wages war in $j$'s presence.
 This means the non-quarrelling player $j$ not only does not quarrel, but is immune to any quarrel -- even a quarrel directed against itself.

-The non-reciprocal version is, like the reciprocal one, non-monotonic.
-Indeed, as the reader might expect -- and this time, unlike for strong non-reciprocal quarrels, there are no surprises -- non-reciprocal cataclysmic quarrels are supremely non-monotonic, for both the asymmetric and symmetric cases.
+The non-reciprocal version, like the reciprocal one, violates non-monotonicity and satisfies DNMQ, for both the asymmetric and symmetric cases.